-Throughout the Old Testament, the Jewish nation of Israel were God’s chosen people.
-Through Moses, God led the Israelites out of their 400 or so years of slavery in Egypt, and into the Promised Land of Canaan (modern-day Israel and Palestine); the “land flowing with milk and honey“.
+Throughout the Old Testament, the Jewish nation of Israel was God’s chosen people.
+Through Moses, God led the Israelites out of their 400 or so years of slavery in Egypt and into the Promised Land of Canaan (modern-day Israel and Palestine), the “land flowing with milk and honey“.

-Yet, despite the favour of God, following the death of Solomon in around 930 B.C., Israel was split into the northern kingdom of Israel, and southern kingdom of Judah.
-As well as fighting against each other for the land, Israel was conquered and ruled by the Assyrians in 722 B.C., resulting in the Ten Lost Tribes, and then to the Babylonians in 586 B.C. under King Nebuchadnezzar, in which the first temple was destroyed and many Jews are taken captive.
+Yet, despite God’s favour, following the death of Solomon in around 930 B.C., Israel was split into the northern kingdom of Israel and the southern kingdom of Judah.
+As well as fighting against each other for land, Israel was conquered by the Assyrians in 722 B.C.
+This defeat resulted in the Ten Lost Tribes.
+They were then invaded by the Babylonians in 586 B.C. under King Nebuchadnezzar, in which the first temple was destroyed, and many Jews were taken captive.

 During the following centuries, the rule of Israel was exchanged between the miscellany of groups.

 - 538 B.C.– Persians under Cyrus the Great who allowed the captive Jewish people to return home

 - 322 – The Hellenic Greeks under Alexander the Great

 - 167 – Independence is granted to the Jews following the Maccabean Revolt

 - 63 – Under Gnaeus Pompeius Magnus (Pompey the Great) the Romans conquer Israel